-“Our early years took place during the “rise of crowdsourcing” era, where the concept of crowdsourcing was new.
+“We launched during the “rise of crowdsourcing” era, where the concept of crowdsourcing was new.
 From crowdfunding, to microtask platforms, to idea competitions, crowdsourcing platforms in all forms were popping up across the internet.”

 How do you evaluate designers and what benefits do the top designers receive?

 “When a designer wants to join our community and have access to the projects, they must apply with their portfolio, which is standard practice for designers applying to jobs in the creative industry.
 Our talent managers evaluate the applications and assign scores based on their different skill sets.
 This allows us to invite a variety of designers with specific strengths and skills into the projects.
 We also gather an increasing pool of data including their age, gender, and place of residence, so we can pull designers with a specific demographic profile into any project, depending on the client’s needs.”

 “As a designer, once you’ve been accepted, you’ll be invited to participate in projects.
 You’ll receive a score at the end of every project you participate, which is based on clearly communicated KPI deliverables.
 Great performance is rewarded with even more invitations to projects.
 Designers participating in these projects are guaranteed a fixed payment which we’ve aligned with a German standard.
 Sometimes a client wants to continue to work directly with the individual responsible for creating their favourite idea, which is great.
 Every designer’s success story is a success for us too!”

 What would you say jovoto has brought to the design industry?

 “I’d say that the greatest impact we’ve made goes back to our founding idea.
 We’re confident when we say that we’ve been successful in creating a platform that offers sustainable work opportunities for the designers who want to embrace an alternative career path.”